cran/jagshelper/README.md

 * `cor_jags()` and `plotcor_jags()` respectively return and plot correlation matrices for all or a subset of parameter nodes.

+* `qq_postpred()` produces a quantile-quantile plot from the posterior predictive distributions associated with a vector of data.
+This can be visually interpreted in a similar manner to a traditional Q-Q plot, with an appropriately-specified model producing a plot that falls along the x=y line.
+While not intended as an omnibus posterior predictive check, this plot might be useful in detecting overparameterization, poor convergence, or a mis-specified error model.
+It should be noted that this function depends on the existence of a matrix of posterior predictive samples, which is up to the user.
+This can be specified within JAGS, or via appropriate simulation from the posterior samples.

+* `ts_postpred()` produces an envelope plot of the centered posterior predictive distribution associated with a vector of data (most likely a time series), which is defined as the difference between the posterior predictive distribution and posterior predictive medians.
+This may be used to explore possible temporal features not visible using `qq_postpred()`.

 ### Commonly-used functions: Extracting simplified model output